GolbargK/GolbargK/README.md

 The Economic Dynamics of Exogamous Marriage in Small-scale Societies Examining the Impact of Introducing Charter Schools on Public Schools’ Resources Machine Learning Projects
-Created Insightful Power BI dashboards for KAT'S Cupcake company
+Created Insightful Power BI dashboards for KAT'S Cupcake company-->